greatcare/pm2-zabbix/README.md

 The default template file can be found in `install/zabbix-server/` - upload it via the Zabbix management  web UI and assign it to the hosts that you intend to be monitoring PM2 on.
 Appropriate keys will be created automatically.

+## Troubleshooting

+If you run into any trouble, be sure to check the [Troubleshooting guide](Troubleshooting.md) as well the issue tracker.

 ## License
 MIT - see the `LICENSE` file.